 As was said throughout the webinar, the staff at IDEA are committed to improving learning in higher education through research, assessment and professional development.
 We welcome you to contact us

-at anytime to discuss your institution’s specific challenges and goals and to learn how we may be of assistance.
+to discuss your institution’s specific challenges and goals and to learn how we may be of assistance.

 For an in-depth examination on the topic, take a closer look at IDEA's research and commentary on the topic: